-CCIR expects that the design of a new insurance product or significant adaptations made to an existing product take into account the interests of the target consumers' group.
+CCIR and CISRO expect that the design of a new insurance product or significant adaptations made to an existing product take into account the interests of the target Consumers' group.

-With the development of complex products, sometimes high-risk or difficult to understand, any weakness in the design or the related disclosure documents can increase the likelihood of inappropriate choices from consumers.
+With the development of complex products, that are sometimes difficult to understand, any weakness in the design or the related disclosure documents can increase the likelihood of inappropriate choices from Consumers.

-- Development of products includes the use of adequate information to assess the needs of different consumer groups. - Product development (including a product originating from a third party administrator) provides for a thorough assessment of the main characteristics of a new product and of the related disclosure documents by every appropriate department of the insurer. - Policies, procedures and controls put in place enable the insurer to: - o offer a product that delivers the reasonably expected benefits; - target the consumers for whose needs the product is likely to be appropriate, while preventing or limiting, access by consumers for whom the product is likely to be inappropriate; - assess the risks resulting from the product by considering, among other things, changes associated with the environment or stemming from the insurer's policies that could harm customers; and - o monitor a product after its launch to ensure it still meets the needs of target customers and, as the case may be, take the necessary remedial action. - Provide relevant information and training to intermediaries to ensure that they understand the target market, such as information related to the target market itself, as well as the characteristics of the product. - Retain oversight of, and remain accountable for, the development of its products whenever product development is undertaken by distribution firms on its behalf.
+- Development of products includes the use of adequate information to assess the needs of different Consumer groups. - Product development (including a product originating from a third party administrator) provides for a thorough assessment of the main characteristics of a new product and of the related disclosure documents by every appropriate department of the Insurer. - Policies, procedures and controls put in place enable the Insurer to: - o offer a product that delivers the reasonably expected benefits; - target the Consumers for whose needs the product is likely to be appropriate, while preventing or limiting, access by Consumers for whom the product is likely to be inappropriate; - assess the risks resulting from the product by considering, among other things, changes associated with the environment or stemming from the Insurer's policies that could harm Customers; and - o monitor a product after its launch to ensure it still meets the needs of target Customers and, as the case may be, take the necessary remedial action. - Provide relevant information and training to Intermediaries to ensure they understand the target market, such as information related to the target market itself, as well as the characteristics of the product.
+Collaboration between Insurers, Distributions Firms, agents and representatives is a key factor in achieving fair treatment of Customers. - Retain oversight of, and remain accountable for, the development of its products whenever product development is undertaken by Distribution Firms on its behalf.

-Expectations to achieve this outcome (intermediaries)
+Expectations to achieve this outcome (Intermediaries)

-- Provide information to the insurer on the types of customers to whom the product is sold and whether the product meets the needs of the target market, in order to enable the insurer to assess whether its target market is appropriate and to revise the product, when needed. - When undertaking product development on behalf of an insurer, take customers' interests into account in performing this work.
+- Provide information to the Insurer on the types of Customers to whom the product is sold and whether the product meets the needs of the target market, in order to enable the Insurer to assess whether its target market is appropriate and to revise the product, when needed. - When undertaking product development on behalf of an Insurer, take Customers' interests into account in performing this work.